KhaHa96/WiPad/README.md

 **Time zone**: WiPad's time management varies slightly depending on the time zone where it's being deployed.
 This can be set in system_config.h.

+**Starting out**: When starting out with a clean slate, an Admin user's 8-digit Id must be registered in the device's flash storage.
+This can't be done at run-time since WiPad will always request a user's Id before allowing any further interaction.
+Once an Admin user Id has been stored, normal proceedings can resume with the Admin user registering a password then adding other users to the system's database. **Note**: Make sure the record stored in flash memory respects the user entry format defined by the Nvm_tstrRecord data type.